tom-doerr/taskwarrior-fzf/README.md

 (e.g tmux, Neovim's `:term` etc.), I decided to bind every upper case letter to an action.

+Pressing `?` prints a summary of all key bindings and their actions but the lists here explain a bit more.

 #### Perform an action over the selected tasks

 - `D` marks the tasks as done (`task do`).